jsiebens/rpi-k3s/README.md

 ### Accessing your cluster

-After booting all master and agent Raspberry Pi, ssh into your master node to get the kubeconfig file located at e.g. `/etc/k3s/kubeconfig.yaml`, depending on the `K3S_KUBECONFIG_OUTPUT` variable.
+After booting the master and agents, ssh into your master node to get the kubeconfig file located at e.g. `/etc/k3s/kubeconfig.yaml`, depending on the `K3S_KUBECONFIG_OUTPUT` variable.
 Use this file to configure `kubectl` and you are good to go.

 ## Building the images